 - Right-click anywhere on your desktop and then select Display settings.

 - In the right pane, scroll down and click on Advanced display settings.

 - On the next window, click Display adapter properties for Display 1 (or 2) of your 144hz monitor.

-- Go to Monitor tab.
+- Go to the Monitor tab.
 Under Screen refresh rate, select 120 Hertz.
 Click OK to apply the changes.